sheafui/components/posts/how-to-build-slider-component-using-alpinejs.md

 category: core component reveal
 ---

-# Build an Advanced Slider Component for TALL Stack Apps (The Right Way)
+# Build an Advanced Slider Component for TALL Stack Apps

-> If you read all this post, you'll be eligible to understand the whole SheafUI slider component, so you can customize things I did, that you don't like do easily without needing help from anyone (at least if you're a begineer).
-So give this its time it will help you understand my open source work well.

-Look, I spent ten-ish of hours building this explanation, and I'm gonna be real with you: building a slider component that actually *works* and doesn't make you want to throw your laptop out the window is harder than it looks.
-But stick with me, because we're about to build something genuinely awesome.

-we're going to build a slider that has tons of features and customizable as hell, this is a looking example of it:
+> **Worth Your Time:** If you work through this complete guide, you'll gain a deep understanding of the SheafUI slider component's architecture.
+This knowledge will empower you to customize, extend, or troubleshoot any aspect of it independently even if you're just starting out.
+Invest the time now; it will pay dividends when working with complex components in your own projects.

+Here's an example of what we're building fully-featured  slider component :

 @blade